OpenScaleRemote/OpenScaleRemote-Transmitter/README.md

 # OpenScaleRemote Transmitter

+OpenScaleRemote is a open source platform for building your own RC Transmitter and Reciever.
+The Transmitter can be based of lots of different boards, including various arduino, esp32 and teensy boards.

 ## MCU

-OpenScaleRemote is a open source platform for building your own RC Transmitter and Reciever.
-The Transmitter can be based on lots of different boards, including various arduino, esp32 and teensy boards.
-The RP2040 is currently not supported.
+The software of the OpenScaleRemote has support for the following boards already implemented.
+But you can also use any other Board with support for SPI, I2C, GPIO based interrupts and a sufficient number of analog and digital input pins.
+Due to the lack of GPIO based interrupts the RP2040 running the arduino core by earlphilflower is not supported.

 Board function | Arduino MEGA 2560 | ESP32WROOM32 | Teensy4.1
 -------- | -------- | -------- | --------